 2.5.2 Forced Induction engines (not Diesels): nominal capacity X 1.5

 2.5.3 Diesel Engines (Not Forced Induction: nominal capacity X 0.7

-3.1 Registered contenders will score championship points as follows:
+Registered contenders will score Championship points as follows:

-In addition, points will be scored for class position against other ASWMC registered competitors as follows:
+Points will be scored for position against other ASWMC registered contenders irrespective of their class as follows:

 All Competitors in an event must also (subject to the event organisers requirements) marshal on that event as instructed by the organisers, or all points earned on that event will be forfeit.